junaidshapal/junaidshapal/README.md

 ## 👨‍💻 About Me
 - 🚀 Junior **Software Engineer** with 2+ years of experience in **ASP.NET Core, Angular, SQL Server, and Cloud**
 - 💼 Currently working at **Codonomy** as a **Software Developer**
-- 🌱 Passionate about **AI, Cloud Computing, and Full-Stack Development**
+- 🌱 Passionate about **Mobile DEvelopment, Cloud Computing, and Full-Stack Development**
-- 🌍 Open to collaborations on **AI, Web Apps, and SaaS Projects**
+- 🌍 Open to collaborations on **Web Apps, and SaaS Projects**

 ---